aspose-pdf/Aspose.PDF-API-References-Tutorials/content/english/java/pdf-document-operations/adding-image-stamp-in-pdf-file-using-java/_index.md

 ### Is Aspose.PDF for Java free to use?

 Aspose.PDF for Java is a commercial library, and you may need to purchase a license for certain usage scenarios.
-Check Aspose's official website for licensing details.
+Check Aspose's website for licensing details.

 ### Are there any limitations on the image formats supported for stamping?